VayuDev/samal-jit/README.md

     }

-Combine two lists, creating one list where each element is a tuple with one element from each list of that index:
+Combine two lists, creating one list where each element is a tuple with one element from each list:

     fn zip<S, T>(l1 : [S], l2 : [T]) -> [(S, T)] {
         if l1 == [] || l2 == [] {